Cub Cadet Challenger 750 Problems

 The engine of your Cub Cadet UTV may suddenly turn off.
 This happens after using the vehicle for some time.

-You’ll notice when you turn on the ignition it just cranks away.
-This happens if the utility vehicle is running on overheated engine oil.
+You’ll notice when you turn on the ignition, it just cranks away.
+Cub Cadet won’t start if it’s running on overheated engine oil.

 This Cub Cadet Challenger 750 model lacks an oil indicator, which can be blamed for this common problem.